Dragon Ball Xenoverse 2: Plot

 The story continues with the Resurrection 'F saga, where Frieza returns with Metal Cooler.
 Towa manipulates events, but Whis rewinds time, allowing Goku, Vegeta, and the Patroller to defeat them.
-Bardock, now freed from Towa's control, sacrifices himself to stop a black hole trap, while another masked warrior—actually the protagonist from the first game—fights alongside the Patroller before vanishing.
+Bardock, now freed from Towa's control, sacrifices himself to help aid against the battle against Mira who had begun to spiral outside of Towa's control, disappearing into a wormhole, while another masked warrior—actually the protagonist from the first game—fights alongside the Patroller before vanishing.
 History is then altered so that everyone in Conton City believes the new protagonist is the original hero.
 Investigating, the Patroller prevents Towa from killing Shenron in Age 850, restoring the timeline and summoning the original hero back.

-Towa's final plan involves stealing Tokitoki's egg to control the multiverse.
+Towa's final plan involves stealing Tokitoki's egg to provide enough energy for the revival of the demon realm.
 Mira betrays and absorbs Towa, becoming a near-unstoppable foe.
-With Goku's help, the Patroller defeats Mira, and the egg hatches, birthing a new universe.
+With Goku's help, the Patroller defeats Mira, and the egg hatches, birthing a new timeline.
 A celebratory feast follows, conjured by Shenron due to the Supreme Kai of Time's infamous cooking.
 The two heroes of Conton City spar to test their strength, though the result is left unknown.

 In addition to the main "Critical Mission," the Patroller investigates five large Time Rifts tied to the player's chosen race—Saiyan (Capsule Corp.), Earthling (Hercule's Mansion), Namekian (Guru's House), Frieza Race (Frieza's Spaceship), or Majin (Buu's House).
 Each rift offers unique rewards, race-exclusive Awoken Skills (e.g., Super Saiyan, Giant Namekian, Turn Golden, Purification), and Distorted Time Eggs, remnants of Towa's attempts to replicate Tokitoki's egg.
 Though stable, these rifts contain altered histories not recorded in the official scrolls, so the Supreme Kai of Time opts to contain rather than erase them.

 Collecting all five Distorted Time Eggs unlocks the Unknown History Saga, revealing Bardock's battle against Mira.
 Bardock ascends through Super Saiyan 1 to 3, defeating Mira before vanishing from the rift.
 The Patroller then witnesses a new, alternate future created by the Eggs, where Trunks successfully aids Future Gohan in defeating the Androids.
 The Supreme Kai of Time asks the Patroller whether this timeline should remain.
 Regardless of the player's choice, the Kai's final decision remains ambiguous.
 Having seen the Eggs' potential to reshape reality, the Time Patrol takes measures to ensure no further distortions threaten history.